Breaking the Puppy Mill Cycle: How California’s Pet Store Ban Changed Animal Welfare

-California has become the first state to ban the sale of animals that are born and bred in puppy mills.
-California Governor Jerry Brown signed this law on Friday October 13, 2017.
-It requires pet stores to work with animal shelters or rescues if they wish to sell dogs, cats and rabbits.
-The law however, does not apply to private breeders who will still be able to sell animals directly to the public.
+California made national headlines by becoming the first state to prohibit pet stores from selling animals that are bred in puppy mills.
+Former Governor Jerry Brown signed the legislation into law on October 13, 2017.
+Under this law, pet stores that wish to sell dogs, cats, or rabbits must source those animals exclusively from animal shelters or rescue organizations.
+The law does not restrict private breeders, who may still sell animals directly to consumers.

 Those Against the Ban